 Dan Staso, PhD is a licensed psychologist in California.
 Dr. Staso has been in private practice since 1982 and wrote his doctoral dissertation on biofeedback.
 He is Board Certified in Neurofeedback (BCIA).
-He has specialized in neurotherapy for the past 13 years.
-Dr. Staso is a member of Association for Applied Psychophysiology and Biofeedback (AAPB) as well as the California Biofeedback Society.
+He has specialized in neurotherapy for the past 15 years.
+Dr. Staso is a member of Association for Applied Psychophysiology and Biofeedback (AAPB).

 From 1995-2000 Dr. Staso received 300 hours of post graduate education in psychopharmacology.
 He passed a comprehensive test and became Board Certified, Fellow, Prescribing Psychologists Register.
 He is knowledgeable of medications and works with physicians to coordinate with care.

-Dr. Staso has extensive experience and training in EMDR, cognitive behavior therapy, and hypnosis.
+Dr. Staso has extensive experience and training in EMDR, cognitive behavior therapy, voice therapy (Robert Firestone), meditation, and hypnosis.
 He has served on the faculty at the California Graduate Institute in Los Angeles where he taught Psychopharmacology, EMDR, and Fear of Intimacy.
-In the 1980′s he was on the faculty in the psychology department at California State University, Dominguez Hills.
+In the 1980’s he was on the faculty in the psychology department at California State University, Dominguez Hills.